OpenNebula/website/content/product/cluster_configuration/storage_system/local_ds.md

 ## Using the Cache

-When a VM is launched or migrated, the cache manager performs the following steps:
+When you launch or migrate a VM, the cache manager performs the following steps:

 1. **Check Local Cache:** Looks for the image in the host's local cache.
 If found and valid, it returns the local path.